uidb-dev/react.cordova/README.md

 # reco
 # react.cordova
+## Best cli bundle react.js and cordova.
-## Best bundle for your hybrid mobile app and your website.
+## hybrid mobile app and website with one code.

 <br>